me-viper/MappingGenerator/README.md

 * All debugging features are available.
 You can step-in to your mappings, set breakpoints etc.
 * If mapping can't be done or has issues you get compiler errors rather than runtime errors.

-For more information check out the [guide](https://mappinggenerator.readthedocs.io/en/latest/index.html) guide.
+For more information check out the [guide](https://mappinggenerator.readthedocs.io/en/latest/index.html).

 ## How do I get started?